 1/2 pint raspberries

 Preheat oven to 350˚F. Line a 9″ square pan with parchment paper; set aside.
 In a large mixing bowl, whisk together the flour, cacao powder, salt, and baking soda; set aside.
 In a double boiler over medium heat, melt the shortening and chocolate.
 Once melted, stir in the sugar and let cook for an additional minute.
-Remove from heat and stir in the almondmilk.
+Remove from heat and stir in the vanilla extract and almondmilk.
 Create a well in the center of the flour mixture and pour in the flax eggs and chocolate mixture; stir with a whisk just until combined.
 Fold in the chopped chocolate then pour the batter into the prepared baking pan and level with the back of a spoon.
 Dot with raspberries (use as many as you want).
 Wrap pan on the countertop a few times until the batter is level.
 Bake at 350˚F for 26-28 minutes.
 Allow to cool in pan then keep loosely covered for up to four days.
 If your raspberries sink into the batter while baking, simply top with fresh raspberry halves as soon as the brownies come out of the oven.

 Yield: 16 brownies